 Welcome to my blog – which exists for no real purpose whatsoever other than as somewhere for me to put bits and pieces.

 While at school one of my main interests was RTTY.
 Back then I used to purchase old and broken Creed 7E’s, repair them and sell them on.
 Well, ok, there were only a few, but still.
-At one stage I had two 7E’s plus a reperforator (tape punch), a terminal unit / decoder that I cannot remember the name of but had two large front panel neons for mark and space, connected up to a Murphy B40 (I had a B41 too but never found much to decode).
+At one stage I had two 7E’s plus a tape punch and a tape reader, a Marconi HU11 terminal unit / decoder with two front panel neons for mark and space, connected up to a Murphy B40 (I had a B41 too but never found much to decode).
 Apart from air traffic data (those endless columns of figures) the Russian news station TASS was always interesting to read because of the spin it put on Western things!
 Remember this was the 1970’s, no Web or indeed any electronic information, it was radio / TV or papers, so Russian propaganda-laden news coming out of a teleprinter in my workshop was rather different.
-Anyway, I plan to dip into the data modes when, and if I get an HF set.

-I am a member of the Radio Society of Great Britain (RSGB), the British Vintage Wireless Society (BVWS), the British Amateur Television Club (BATC), the Tube Collectors Association (TCA), the Radio Amateur Old Timers’ Association (RAOTA) and a Friend of the British Amateur Radio Teledata Group (BARTG).
+I am a member of the Radio Society of Great Britain (RSGB) (since 1975), the American Radio Relay League (ARRL), the British Vintage Wireless Society (BVWS), the British Amateur Television Club (BATC), the Tube Collectors Association (TCA), the Radio Amateur Old Timers’ Association (RAOTA), the British Railways Amateur Radio Society (BRARS), the UK Six Metre Group, the GQRP club, AMSAT UK and a Friend of the British Amateur Radio Teledata Group (BARTG).